DONGChuan/Spider-Nodejs/README.md

 * cheerio
 * superagent

-We could get the results on [http://localhost:3000/](http://localhost:3000/).
+Results will be shown directly on [http://localhost:3000/](http://localhost:3000/).
 Also these results will be stored in `data/data.json`.
-In the meantime, it will download images in `img` folder.
+In the meantime, it will also download images in `img` folder.

-Form this demo, I leart how to:
+From this demo, I leart how to:

 * write files by `fs`
 * server side jquery to parser DOM by `cheerio`